 17 Mile Drive

-As the name suggests, this drive is 17 miles long and stretches along a beautiful length of coastline.
+As the name suggests, this scenic drive in San Francisco is 17 miles long and stretches along a beautiful length of coastline.
 Enjoy sweeping views of the Pacific Ocean, lush golf courses, and luxurious resorts.
 There is a small admission fee of $10.75.
-This can be reimbursed for purchases made over $35 at the Pebble Beach resorts.
+This can be reimbursed for purchases made over $35 at the Pebble Beach Resorts.

 Bird Rock once was covered in bird droppings.
 This wasn't all bad, as local agriculture establishments used it as fertilizer.
 However, sea lions, harbor seals, and marine birds moved in once Bird Rock was cleared.
 Now, you can bring a picnic and snack while surrounded by natural beauty.

 Another reason it's included in the best drives in San Francisco itinerary is you get to enjoy beautiful views of the ocean from Point Joe and Spanish Bay.
 The best time to visit 17 mile drive is at sunset, and you will see why Robert Louis Stevenson was inspired to write Treasure Island when he frequented this stretch of land.

 Pacifica State Beach to Gray Whale Cove State Beach

 While you've probably been advised to take a trip to each of these beaches, you may not know that the drive between them is more than magical.
 Start your scenic drives San Francisco by heading down to Pacifica State Beach.
 We recommend taking ample time to wander and take in the otherworldly sights around you.
 If you're feeling peckish, pop into the nearby Taco Bell.
 It is the only T-Bell located on a beach and licensed to serve alcohol!